yanconglin/VanishingPoint_HoughTransform_GaussianSphere/README.md

 cd ..
 ```

-NYU/YUD: Download the data from [https://github.com/fkluger/nyu_vp](https://github.com/fkluger/consac) at frist; and then process the data.
+NYU/YUD: we follow [CONSAC](https://github.com/fkluger/nyu_vp) to download the data; and then process the data.
 ```bash
 python nyu_data_process.py
 ```